abeskin61/Red-Hat/index.md

     The new user is added to the list of existing users.
  ![](List_Users.png)
-    You may fill in the user's full name if it is different from the username
+    You may fill in the user's full name if it is different from the username.

 4. Set a password for the new user:

     1. Hover the cursor over the new user's **Password** field.
     2. Click on the pencil icon.
-    3. Type in the user's new password and press ***Enter***.
+    3. Type in the new user's password and press ***Enter***.
  ![](Password.png)

 1. To enable the new user to use the ownCloud server, provide them with the following information: